toopher/toopher-ruby/README.md

 $ gem install webmock
 ```
 #### Handling Errors
-If any request runs into an error a `ToopherRequestError` will be raised with more details on what went wrong.
+If any request runs into an error a `ToopherApiError` will be raised with more details on what went wrong.

 #### Example code
 Check out demo/toopher_demo.rb for an example program that walks you through the whole process!
 Simply execute the script as follows: